-Our gross profit is net of costs of goods sold, which include the costs of product manufacturing, product ingredients, packaging materials, and inbound freight.
+Our gross profit is net of costs of goods sold, which include the costs of product manufacturing, product ingredients, packaging materials, inbound freight and depreciation.

 Our gross profit margins are impacted by the cost of ingredients, packaging materials, and labor and overhead.
 We expect to mitigate any adverse movement in input costs through a combination of cost management and price increases.